Liquid viscosity: Why viscosity counts for pods

 Checklist for choosing the right e-liquid

-3. Customize to your liking: Want more vapor?
+- Customize to your liking: Want more vapor?
 Try using suitable coils (z.B.
-(0.8 ohms) a liquid with 60% VG.
-Is taste more important to you?
-Stick with 50/50.
+0.8 ohms) a liquid with 60% VG.
+Is that familiar to you?

 Special case: nicotine salts